2020 Oscars: South Korea’s Parasite claims historic Best Picture win

-History was made at the 2020 Oscars as the South Korean film Parasite pulled off a stunning Best Picture triumph at the end of last night’s ceremony.
+History was made at the 2020 Oscars as the South Korean film Parasite pulled off a stunning Best Picture triumph during the end of last night’s eventful ceremony.

-The dark thriller, which centres on an impoverished family and their manipulation of a wealthier household, also clinched double wins for filmmaker Bong Joon-ho as he took home Best Director AND Original Screenplay.
-Unsurprisingly, its fourth victory came in the Best Foreign Lanaguage Film category.
+The thriller, which centres on an impoverished family and their manipulation of a wealthier household, also clinched double wins for filmmaker Bong Joon-ho as he took home Best Director AND Original Screenplay.
+Unsurprisingly, its fourth victory came in the Best Foreign Language Film category.

 It also marks the first time in 65 years that the winner of the Palme d’Or at Cannes has gone on to land the Best Picture Oscar.